sveltejs/svelte/site/content/blog/2021-07-01-whats-new-in-svelte-july-2021.md

 ---
-title: What's new in Svelte: July 2021
+title: "What's new in Svelte: July 2021"
 description: Keeping cool with fixes, TypeScript tooling and tonnes of new features
 author: Daniel Sandoval
 authorURL: https://desandoval.net